Learn how to create charming French Pots for your home and garden from simple terra cotta pots with our step-by-step tutorial.

 WAX ON, WAX OFF

 Once the transfer is dry it’s time to add the antique wax.
-I use Dark Antique Wax from the Behr Chalk Paint line.
-I also like the Dixie Paint waxes as well.
-They have great colors and products.
+I use Bher Dark Antique Wax or you can use dark sealing wax by Kilz.
 You don’t need an expensive brush and you can use an old linen cloth as long as it’s clean and it doesn’t pill.

 This is where the artistry comes in.
 How much wax you apply and how much you wipe off is completely up to your taste.
 I tend to like a heavy dose of wax.
 I like a clearly aged look to my creations.
 Brush on the wax in very small amounts to acquaint yourself with how it works and decide what floats your boat.
 What makes you happy?